briannhinton/data-sources/README.md

 - Steve Jobs
 “Every man is said to have his peculiar ambition.
 I have no other so great as that of being truly esteemed of my fellow men, by rendering myself worthy of their esteem.”
 - Lincoln
-“…more than willing to die but that he had “done nothing to make any human being remember that he had lived.”
-- Lincoln